 There are nearly 7 million licensed drivers in Georgia, traveling across countless freeways, intersections, and congested roads every day.
 With so many drivers on the road, getting in a car accident may seem more like a matter of “when” rather than “if” – and a serious collision can be deadly.

 But are there sections of Georgia’s road network that are inherently unsafe?
 Places where road fatalities occur more often?

-To find the answer, we turned to data visualization firm 1Point21 Interactive.
+To find the answer, Our Atlanta personal injury attorneys turned to data visualization firm 1Point21 Interactive.
 Using motor vehicle fatality data from 2013 – 2015, we analyzed all major interstates, highways, and primary arterial corridors in Georgia in search of road segments with the highest incidence of fatal crashes.

 Through our analysis, we found that 427 fatal crashes occurred on just 57 stretches of Georgia road totaling 277 miles.
 These crashes resulted in 460 fatalities, with 20 percent being drunk driving-related deaths.